ortus-boxlang/boxlang-docs/language/queries.md

 ## What is a Datasource?

 A datasource is a **named** connection to a specific database with specified credentials.
-You can define an infinite amount of data sources in your Boxlang applications in the following locations:
+You can define an infinite amount of data sources in your BoxLang applications in the following locations:

-* Global Boxlang Engine (Adobe or Lucee) Administrator
+* Global BoxLang Engine (Adobe or Lucee) Administrator
   * **Adobe** : `http://localhost:port/CFIDE/adminstrator`
   * **Lucee**: `http://localhost:port/lucee/admin/server.bxm`
-* The `Application.bx`, which will dictate the data sources for that specific Boxlang application
+* The `Application.bx`, which will dictate the data sources for that specific BoxLang application
 * Inline in `cfquery` or `queryexecute` calls

-The datasource is then used to control the database's connection pool and allow the Boxlang engine to execute JDBC calls against it.
+The datasource is then used to control the database's connection pool and allow the BoxLang engine to execute JDBC calls against it.

 ## What is a query?

 A query is a request to a database representing the results' rows and columns.
-It returns a Boxlang `query` object containing a **record set** and other metadata information about the query.
+It returns a BoxLang `query` object containing a **record set** and other metadata information about the query.
 The query can ask for information from the database, write new data to the database, update existing information in the database, or delete records from the database.
 This can be done in several ways:

 * Using the `cfquery` tag. ([https://cfdocs.org/cfquery](https://cfdocs.org/cfquery))
 * Using the `queryExecute()` function. ([https://cfdocs.org/queryexecute](https://cfdocs.org/queryexecute))